-Clifton Springs Hospital and Clinic Extended Care is an average-sized hospital-based facility located in Clifton Springs, New York.
-This turns out to be a middle of the pack facility, with an overall grade of B-.
+Clifton Springs Hospital and Clinic Extended Care is an average-sized non-profit nursing home located in Clifton Springs, New York.
+This nursing home is a solid facility, with an overall grade of B-.
 You can certainly do worse than this place.
-One of the best aspects of this facility's profile is its exemplary inspection rating, which we will address in the next section.
+One of the best aspects of this facility's profile is its exemplary inspection grade, which is addressed in the next section.

 Clifton Springs Hospital and Clinic Extended Care